 The Higgs couplings can be influenced by new physics associated with the FOEWPT barrier.
-Recent studies demonstrate that Higgs factories can effectively investigate FOEW-PTs in various scenarios [162, 185], including the general and $\mathbb{Z}2$ -symmetric xSMs (type-IIA barrier), the real triplet scalar extension (type I and type-IIA), stop-like scalar and heavy fermion extensions of the SM (type-I barrier).
-The correlation and complementarity between precise measurements of Higgs properties like the hZZ and $h^3$ couplings, as well as GW signals, enable this probing.
+Recent studies demonstrate that Higgs factories can effectively investigate FOEW-PTs in various scenarios [160, 183], including the general and \mathbb{Z}2 -symmetric xSMs (type-IIA barrier), the real triplet scalar extension (type I and type-IIA), stop-like scalar and heavy fermion extensions of the SM (type-I barrier).
+The correlation and complementarity between precise measurements of Higgs properties like the hZZ and h^3 couplings, as well as GW signals, enable this probing.
 Remarkably, CEPC/ILC/FCC-ee can detect a significant portion of the FOEWPT parameter space by observing deviations in the hZZ coupling.
-Additionally, the deviation of the $h^3$ coupling, can also be investigated.
-At the CEPC TDR nominal operation scenario, the $\sigma(ZH)$ is expected to be measured with a relative accuracy of 0.26% [12, 190].
-With recent progress in AI-enhanced reconstruction and analysis, this

-FIG. 17: Discontinuity in the Higgs VEV (v) at the critical temperature $(T_c)$ as function of the doublet-singlet mixing angle $\theta$ in the real scalar singlet extension of the SM (xSM).
-Blue circles (yellow diamonds) give lattice results for a first order (crossover) transition, while blue curve is obtained from a two-loop perturbative computation using the T > 0 EFT framework.
+FIG. 17: Discontinuity in the Higgs VEV (v) at the critical temperature (T_c) as function of the doublet-singlet mixing angle θ in the real scalar singlet extension of the SM (xSM).
+Blue circles (yellow diamonds) give lattice results for a first order (crossover) transition, while blue curve is obtained from a two-loop perturbative computation using the T > 0EFT framework.
 Black and green vertical lines indicate $\sin \theta$ sensitivities of LHC Run 2 and the CEPC, respectively (adapted from Ref.
-[191] by G. Xia).
+[189] by G. Xia).

-accuracy is expected to improve significantly.
+Additionally, the deviation of the h^3 coupling, can also be investigated.
+At the CEPC TDR nominal operation scenario, the $\sigma(ZH)$ is expected to be measured with a relative accuracy of 0.26% [12, 188].
+With recent progress in AI-enhanced reconstruction and analysis, this accuracy is expected to improve significantly.
 Therefore, in the following discussion, we present the phase space coverage not only assuming the relative uncertainty of 0.26%, but also considering an aggressive scenario of 0.1%.

 The interplay between the High Energy Frontier experiments-i.e., the LHC, HL-LHC, and future electron-positron Higgs factories-and future GW probes is illustrated in Fig. 18 (adapted from Ref.
-[176]), which shows the xSM phase diagram in the $\sin \theta$ -portal coupling $(a_2)$ plane.
-The pink region gives the two-step EWPT viable region, while the purple band indicates the LISA sensitivity for a signal-to-noise ratio $\geq 5$ level.
+[174]), which shows the xSM phase diagram in the sin θ -portal coupling (a_2) plane.
+The pink region gives the two-step EWPT viable region, while the purple band indicates the LISA sensitivity for a signal-to-noise ratio ≥ 5 level.
 The dashed curve shows the exclusion reach for resonant di-Higgs production at the HL-LHC in the $b\bar{b}\tau^+\tau^-$ channel.
-The vertical line indicates the CEPC sensitivity to $\sin \theta$ , which significantly extends the reach as compared to the HL-LHC.
+The vertical line indicates the CEPC sensitivity to sin θ , which significantly extends the reach as compared to the HL-LHC.
 In the event of a GW observation, and assuming the xSM is realized in nature, one could either anticipate a CEPC discovery of a significant singlet-doublet mixing or identify the narrow region of xSM parameter space consistent with both sets of experiments.

-Combinations of lattice and thermal EFT studies have also been recently carried out for the real triplet scalar extension, or $\Sigma$ SM [192, 193].
+Combinations of lattice and thermal EFT studies have also been recently carried out for the real triplet scalar extension, or Σ SM [190, 191].
 A SFOEWPT may arise via either thermal effects in the one-step case or tree-level barrier in the two-step case [Fig. 16(b)].
-The $\sigma$ SM can also modify Higgs boson properties via loop effects in both the $h \to \gamma \gamma$ and $e^+e^- \to Zh$ processes.
-The relevant parameters are the triplet scalar mass, $M{\Sigma}$ , and portal coupling $\lambda_3$ .
+The σ SM can also modify Higgs boson properties via loop effects in both the $h \rightarrow \gamma \gamma$ and $e^+e^- \rightarrow Zh$ processes.
+The relevant parameters are the triplet scalar mass, M{Σ} , and portal coupling λ_3 .
 As indicated in Fig. 19 (adapted from Ref.
-[194]), the associated production process $e^+e^- \to Zh$ provides a particularly powerful probe of the one-step FOEWPT region, indicated in red.
-Assuming a $\sim 0.25\%$ determination of the cross section, the CEPC could probe all of the one-step FOEWPT-viable parameter space in this scenario for new physics.
+[192]), the associated production process $e^+e^- \rightarrow Zh$ provides a particularly powerful probe of the one-step FOEWPT region, indicated in red.
+Assuming a $\sim 0.25\%$ determination of the cross section, the CEPC could